 Stage 1 - Finding a club or activity provider

-These clubs have pro-actively committed to supporting and welcoming deaf children.
-Many have received training on how to include your child and lots have deaf children already attending.
+These clubs and organisations have pro-actively committed to supporting and welcoming deaf children.

 2 - There are thousands of clubs available which can be found through the following: